rjz/boneless/README.md

 ### API Compatibility

-Boneless maintains API compatibility with *all* of Backbone's `Event`, `Model`, and `Collection` modules.
-It will soon ship ~~with high-quality implementations of `Backbone.sync` for use in both browser- and server-side environments.~~
+Boneless strives to maintain API compatibility with *all* of Backbone's `Event`, `Model`, and `Collection` modules, but due to the removal of compatibility code and the heavy reliance on ECMA5 extensions and the omission of `jQuery` it should not be considered a drop-in replacement.

+It ships with independent implementations of `Backbone.sync` for use in both browser- and server-side environments.

 ## License